You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Design your own degree

-Your BCI core units provide you with well-developed communication and digital media skills, an up-to-date insight into the creative economy, and an appreciation of creative collaboration.
-Creative Industries Transitions units in your final year will prepare you for your creative career as an entrepreneur, consultant, project manager or creative professional, or give you the hunger for higher degree research.
+Your BCI core units provide you with well-developed communication, project management and digital media skills, an up-to-date insight into the creative economy, and an appreciation of creative collaboration.
+Creative industries Work Integrated Learning (WIL) units in your final year will prepare you for your creative career as an entrepreneur, consultant, project manager or creative professional, or give you the hunger for higher degree research.

-You will choose a creative industries major and from there you may select a second major to develop a significant depth of knowledge and skill in two discipline areas.
-Alternatively, you might prefer to develop a wide breadth of knowledge across three or more discipline areas by adding to your chosen creative industries major with two minors and two electives.
+You will choose a creative industries major and may select a second major to develop a significant depth of knowledge and skill in two discipline areas.
+Alternatively, you might prefer to develop a wide breadth of knowledge across three discipline areas by adding two minors to your chosen creative industries major.

-You will continue to build your creative skills and knowledge through your majors and/or minors.
-The Creative Industries Transitions program offers end-of-course units in which you can set yourself up for the creative career you desire.
-You will undertake at least two units that will allow you to use the skills and knowledge gained during this course and assist your transition out of university.
+You will extend your creative skills and knowledge through your majors and/or minors.
+The WIL program offers end-of-course units in which you can set yourself up for the creative career you desire.
+You will undertake at least two units that allow you to use the skills and knowledge gained during this course and assist your transition out of university.
 These units comprise:

 - an internship program with one of our industry partners